Women's and Gender Studies

 Women of Color in the U.S. Courses

 WGST majors are required to take at least one course that fulfills the Women of Color in the U.S. requirement.
-Intermediate Topics (WGST 250-254) and Advanced Topics (WGST 350-354) courses may fulfill this requirement in addition to the courses listed below:
+Intermediate Topics (WGST 250-254) and Advanced Topics (WGST 350-354) courses may fulfill this requirement in addition to the courses listed below, as examples:

 General Education (GE) Credits in Women's and Gender Studies

 All WGST courses fulfill the Interdivisional (I) GE requirement.
-In addition, many WGST courses also fulfill the Power and Justice (P), Oral Communication (R), and Writing (W) GE requirements.
+In addition, many WGST courses also fulfill the Power and Justice (P), Quantitative Reasoning (Q), Oral Communication (R), and Writing (W) GE requirements.
 For example, WGST 101 - Issues in Feminism fulfills the I, P, and R GE requirements.

 Honors and Awards